ing-bank/lion/packages/overlays/docs/Occurrences.md

 All boolean flags default to 'false'.
 Some options are mutually exclusive, in which case their dependent options and requirement will be mentioned.
+Note: a more generic and precise term for all mentionings of `invoker` below would actually be `relative positioning element`.
 ```
 - {Element} elementToFocusAfterHide - the element that should be called `.focus()` on after dialog closes
 - {Boolean} hasBackdrop - whether it should have a backdrop (currently exclusive to globalOverlayController)